 - Camera mode: Manual

-- ISO: Between 400 and 1200, but this will, require a little tweaking depending on the light.
+- ISO: Between 400 and 1200, but this will, require a little tweaking depending on your particular night sky.

 - Shutter Speed: Between 10 and 30 seconds.
 In my opinion I always shoot longer for star trails and turn the ISO down.
 The longer the exposure, the less files you’ll need to work with in the end.